TeamChinchillas/Dating-App-for-Animal-Adoption/README.md

 # Usage Instructions
 URL: https://osu-cs467-team-chinchillas.herokuapp.com/

-1. Register as a user on the Sign up page.
+1. Register as an adopter user on the Sign up page.

   If you are unable to register, please use the following user: